 Traveling by train has its own kind of jet lag experience.
 By the time we checked in and got into our room, we felt the wrath of it.
 It was so much tiring, to be honest.
 I just helped myself fall in that cozy little bed and had a momentary nap which turned out to be a 3-hour long one.

-Sumit was busy with his phone, doing something every now and then, which sometimes irritates me a lot.
+Sumit was busy with his phone, doing something now and then, which sometimes irritates me a lot.
 I was feeling irritated, but too tired to fight it back.

 The lunch was, although not an amazing one, but satisfied our hunger and tired faces.
 Sumit was busy talking to the receptionist; meanwhile, I just took a walk around the hotel.
 It was quite a beautiful place to stay as I saw so many coconut trees surrounding it.
-The clear blue sky, warm humid climate and so many foreigners roaming around merrily was quite a treat to me.
+The clear blue sky, warm humid climate and so many foreigners roaming around merrily were quite a treat to me.

 Suddenly, Sumit was nowhere to be seen.
 I asked the receptionist, he said that Sumit just went out in search of something.
 I went to the main entrance and suddenly he appeared with a silver-colored Activa.